Cristina Mittermeier

-Cristina Goettsch Mittermeier (born Cristina Sofía Goettsch Cabello; November 26, 1966, in Mexico City, Mexico) is a Mexican photographer, conservationist, biologist, and author.

-Cristina Mittermeier is a marine biologist and activist who pioneered the concept and field of conservation photography.
-Her images focus on demonstrating the relationship between human cultures, indigenous people and biodiversity, the ocean, and climate change.
+Cristina Goettsch Mittermeier (born Cristina Sofía Goettsch Cabello; November 26, 1966) is a Mexican wildlife photographer, conservationist, marine biologist, and author.
+She pioneered the concept and field of conservation photography, with images demonstrating the relationship between human cultures, indigenous people and biodiversity, the ocean, and climate change.

 Education

 Mittermeier attended the Instituto Tecnologico y de Estudios Superiores de Monterrey, (ITESM), where she received an undergraduate degree in marine biology in 1989.

 From 1996 to 1999 Mittermeier attended the Corcoran College for the Arts, Continuing Education Program in Washington, DC, where she received a photography associate degree.

 Career

-1990-91, Conservation International (CI)
+1990–91, Conservation International (CI)

 Mittermeier began her career working at Conservation International Mexico as a technical associate for the Gulf of California and Selva Lacandona programs.
 It was during this time that she cultivated a sense of purpose for conservation work and met her now-former husband Russell Mittermeier.
 It was also during this time that she got her first camera.
 Prior to having become a professional photographer, she conducted fieldwork in the Gulf of California and the Yucatan Peninsula in subjects including marine mammals, fisheries, aquaculture, biodiversity research and conservation for CI.